ccodingwizard03/hablist-CI-CD-documentation/README(simple deploy).md

 ## Security Considerations

-1. **AWS Credentials:**
-   - Currently uses hardcoded AWS access keys in the workflow
-   - **Recommended Improvement:** Use GitHub Secrets to store sensitive credentials
-   - Rotate keys regularly and follow principle of least privilege

-2. **ECR Access:**
+1. **ECR Access:**
    - Pipeline has permissions to push images to ECR
    - ECS has permissions to pull images from ECR

 3. **Database Access:**
-   - ECS tasks should have appropriate security groups to access RDS
+   - ECS tasks  have appropriate security groups to access RDS data base
-   - Database credentials should be managed through AWS Secrets Manager or environment variables
+   - Database credentials are managed through AWS Secrets Manager or environment variables check on Task definiion

 ## Maintenance and Troubleshooting

 ### Common Issues
 1. **Build Failures:**
-   - Check Node.js version compatibility
-   - Verify all dependencies are properly declared in package.json
    - Examine build logs for specific errors

 2. **Deployment Failures:**